Dense, chewy Homemade Bagels sprinkled with seeds make for a marvelous breakfast or brunch treat smeared with cream

 - Alternatively, when making homemade bagels, you can knead by hand, which can be very therapeutic.
 Use the heals of your hands to press the dough, then fold the dough in half and press again.
 Repeat over and over until the dough is smooth and elastic.
 You’re activating the gluten.
 Kneading always reminds me of my mom who practiced kneading on her grandmother’s fleshy arm when she was a child!

 Shaping Your Homemade Bagels

 - I used my kitchen scale to divvy up my bagel dough.
 They each ended up weighing approximately 150 grams.
-Consistent sizes helps them all finish baking at the same time.
+Consistent sizes help them all finish baking at the same time.

 - Keeping the dough balls under a towel prevents them from drying out when shaping another bagel.